Iraq Kurdistan holiday

-Responsible travel: Iraq Kurdistan holiday
+Responsible tourism: Iraq Kurdistan holiday

 Our local partner in Kurdistan is instrumental in developing a regional policy for environmentally sustainable tourism and works very closely with the Kurdish Regional Government in advising them how to best implement this.
 This includes the preservation of some of Kurdistan’s key natural attractions and ensuring that the gradual increase in tourism and its associated services does not have a detrimental effect.